 ELECTRICAL SPECIFICATIONS SYSTEM The voltage is 120/240 single phase three wire service.
 The power is delivered to this building via an underground service lateral.
 The amperage rating of this service is 200.

-Copper wire is used throughout the building.
+Copper wire is used for all 120 volt circuits.
+Aluminum is used for some of the 240 volt circuits.
 Non-metallic sheathed cable (Romex) is the type of wiring used throughout the house.
 The grounding of the service is provided by two driven rods.
-UNDERGROUND SERVICE The underground service lateral was not visible for inspection.
-However, there was

-LATERAL

-120/240 volt power to the building which suggests that it is functioning as intended.

-SERVICE PANEL LOCATION The service panel is located in the garage.

-MAIN DISCONNECT LOCATION The main disconnect is an integral part of the service panel.
+UNDERGROUND S LATERAL SERVICE The underground service lateral was not visible for inspection.
+However, there was 120/240 volt power to the building which suggests that it is functioning as intended.
+SERVICE PANEL LOCAT TON The service panel is located in the garage.
+MAIN DISCONNECT LOC CATION The main disconnect is an integral part of the service panel.
 The ampacity of the main disconnect is 200 amps.

-SERVICE ENTRANCE The service entrance conductors are 4/0 aluminum and have an ampacity of 200 amps.
-CONDUCTORS/CABLES/RACEW The service entrance conductors are properly installed and in serviceable condition.
+The service entrance conductors are 4/0 aluminum and have an ampacity of 200 amps.
+The service entrance conductors are properly installed and in serviceable condition.

-AYS

 SERVICE AMPACITY The capacity of the electrical service is 200 amps.
 A 200 amp service is adequate for this house with the existing electrical equipment.
 There is also room to add additional circuits if necessary.

-SERVICE GROUNDING

-BONDING

-AND The service grounding electrode conductor attachment point was not visible for inspection.
+SERVICE GROUNDING BONDING G AND The service grounding electrode conductor attachment point was not visible for inspection.
 The adequacy of the service ground was not determined.
 The evaluation of this connection may require removal of finish materials and is beyond the scope of this inspection.
 SERVICE PANEL The electrical service panel is properly installed and in serviceable condition except where noted below.

-Several of the neutral wires are double tapped on the buss bar.
-Double tapping means that two conductors share a single terminal.
-Double tapped terminals can loosen and overheat and therefore are not permitted unless the terminal is specifically listed for multiple wires.
-This defect is easily repaired by connecting the two wires to a "pig tail", securing them with a wire cap, and then inserting the pig tail conductor under the terminal.

-Screws that secure the panel cover to the panel box are the wrong type.
+One of the screws that secure the panel cover to the panel box is missing.
 This is a potential hazard.
-Screws should be replaced with the original style blunt end screws.
+Missing screws should be replaced with the original style blunt end screws.
+OVER CURRENT PROTE ECTION Circuit breakers are used for over current protection.

-OVER CURRENT PROTECTION

-Circuit breakers are used for over current protection.
 The circuit breakers are properly installed and the ampacity of the connected wires is compatible with that of the circuit breakers.
 The circuit breakers were not tested.
 WIRING The visible portions of the wiring are properly installed except where noted below.
+There is a junction box with a missing cover in the closet under the stairs.
+This is a fire/shock hazard.
+Covers should be installed on all junction boxes.

+ALUMINUM WIRING

 RECEPTACLES

-An extension cord is used as a temporary power source for the garage door openers.
-An extension cord is not suitable as a permanent wiring method.
-The installation of a receptacle within cords length of the motors is recommended.
+This house uses stranded aluminum wire for service entrance conductors and for dedicated major appliance circuits.
+This type of aluminum wire circuitry is typically found in most houses and is considered safe and reliable when installed correctly.